 Connor Monie is a second-year graduate student in the international security program.
 He holds a bachelor’s degree in government and international politics with a concentration in international relations from George Mason University.
 His research interests include alliance formation and management dynamics as well as the US-Japan alliance more specifically.
 After graduation, he hopes to enroll in a PhD program studying political science.

-Sarah Wells is a graduate student in the first year of her MA in International Security with a concentration in transnational challenges.
-She graduated from GMU in 2021 with a bachelor’s degree in Government and International Politics.
-Her research interests include international development and its relationship with governance, European security, and U.S. foreign policy more broadly in the contemporary era.
-She hopes to begin a career in foreign policy in the near future.
+Sarah Wells is a graduate student in the second year of her MA in International Security.
+She graduated from George Mason University in 2021 with a bachelor’s degree in Government and International Politics.
+Sarah is currently a Pathways Intern with the Department of State in the Office of Children’s Issues.
+Her research interests include European security, specifically issues related to NATO, rising nationalism/democratic slides, and coalition building.

 Caroline Wesson is a third year PhD student studying Political Science at George Mason University where she is a President’s Scholar and a graduate research assistant.
 She also holds a bachelor’s and master’s in International Affairs from the Georgia Institute of Technology.
 Caroline is currently working on research related to the intersection of culture, technology, and economic development.
 In the security realm Caroline produces research on national innovation systems, strategic trade, and emerging technology.
 Caroline was a research intern with Center of Strategic and International Studies in 2019 and worked on their China Power Project.
 In the summer of 2020 Caroline was a Summer Associate at RAND working on issues related to the international scientific research community and security.
 Caroline also serves as the Managing Editor for the Arts and International Affairs journal.